Don't Be Tempted By Rogers Sugar's Sweet Dividend

 Operational Performance

-Source: Rogers Q1 2020 Quarterly Report
+(Source: Rogers Q1 2020 Quarterly Report)

-Overall, the first quarter of 2020 was an improvement over the disappointing year end results from fiscal 2019.
+Overall, the first quarter of 2020 was an improvement over the disappointing year-end results from fiscal 2019.
 With lacklustre results to date in the maple business, the company has yet to convince investors that the expansion into the maple sector will lead to growth.
-As Rogers looks to the remainder of the fiscal year, its needs to demonstrate that it can successfully use the free cash flow generated from the sugar business to grow a competitive position in the maple market.
+As Rogers looks to the remainder of the fiscal year, the company needs to demonstrate that it can successfully use the free cash flow generated from the sugar business to grow a competitive position in the maple market.
 With lower anticipated costs in the sugar segment this year, Rogers expects to generate higher EBITDA in the period.
-According to Rogers' President & CEO, John Holliday:
+According to Rogers' President & CEO John Holliday:

 We expect adjusted EBITDA in the Sugar segment to be higher than last fiscal year, given the non-reoccurrence of commissioning costs in Vancouver, lower energy costs, reduced carbon tax and finally, product mix improvements related to increased consumer sales.